Frequently Asked Questions

 • While the above study measured a specificity of 100.0% (95% CI: 89.1–100.0%), it was only based on a small sample of 32 PCR-negative tests.
 The actual specificity is likely very close to 100%.
 So, I will assume it is the same as the iHealth (Covid & Flu) test (see below).

-• I couldn’t find any data on iHealth (Covid-only)’s sensitivity or specificity for asymptomatic people during Omicron, so I assumed it was typical of RATs in the Omicron period.
-(See “Other RAT” row.)
+• I couldn't find any data on iHealth (Covid-only)'s sensitivity for asymptomatic people during Omicron, so I assumed its asymptomatic sensitivity was typical of RATs in the Omicron period (see "Other RAT" row).
+Additionally, I am using the FDA specificity figures for iHealth (Covid & Plus) here.
+While sensitivity varies immensely by symptom status for RATs, specificity does not.

 iHealth (Covid & Flu) 84.2%